-For a sample of specific provisions we obtained an We highlighted the following matters: understanding of the latest developments in the borrower's situation and the factors impacting the The level of estimation uncertainty in the corporate measurement of impairment provisions.
-In each case we tested key data inputs and, where relevant, considered alternative scenarios in challenging Management's estimate.
+For a sample of specific provisions we obtained an We highlighted the following matters: understanding of the latest developments in the borrower's situation and the factors impacting the measurement of impairment provisions.
+In each case we tested key data inputs and, where relevant, considered alternative scenarios challenging Management's estimate.